First offence drink driving

 Check your eligibility for any diversion program or education course available in your state

-Gather information about the circumstances of the test and your licence type
+People sometimes gather information about the circumstances of the test and their licence type.

-Consider whether you want professional legal advice before responding to the charge
+People sometimes consider whether they want professional legal advice before responding to the charge.

-Document any relevant information about your driving history and current circumstances
+People sometimes note relevant information about their driving history and current circumstances.

 How LawConnect can help